SECONDARY SCHOOL OPPORTUNITIES

 As part of the International Schools Partnership, we offer our Secondary School students real and relevant learning opportunities to fully prepare them for their future.

-The ISP Buddy Exchange Programme will enable reciprocal exchanges between ISP schools for a period of one month for students aged between 14 – 17 years of age.
+The ISP Cultural Exchange Programme will enable reciprocal exchanges between ISP schools for a period of one month for students aged between 14 – 17 years of age.
 It is an experience that promises to offer students amazing and diverse learning opportunities within a safe and secure environment.
+Please note that Park House only offers this programme to students in Year 9, who are already 14 years old, and Year 10 students.

 The programme will deliver a unique international and cultural learning experience; enabling students to develop their language skills, share good practice and cultivate long-term friendships across the world.